These terms and conditions govern your use of the website alphaminr.com and its related

 The table below presents selected passenger revenue and operating data, broken out by geographic region, expressed as year-over-year changes:

-Increase (decrease) from 2024:
+Increase (Decrease) from 2024:

 Domestic